 Medicaid (or Medical Assistance) - A joint Federal and state program that helps with medical costs for some people with low incomes and limited resources.
-Medicaid programs vary from state to state, but most health care costs are covered if you qualify for both Medicare and Medicaid.
-See Chapter 2, Section 6 for information about how to contact Medicaid in your state.
+State Medicaid programs vary, but most health care costs are covered if you qualify for both Medicare and Medicaid.